 EDS Particle Analysis with the Octane SDD Series

 Energy dispersive spectroscopy (EDS) analysis uses a BSE signal from the SEM to produce an image underlining the grains of interest from a sample and then directly obtains data from the specified grains.
-This analytical method not only detects the elements present, but also calculates the spectral data.
+This analytical method not only detects the elements present but also calculates the spectral data.
 It then utilizes a feature specific library to easily sort and classify the grains in a matrix.

 EDAX's Octane silicon drift detector (SDD) technology can produce data of high resolution even at high input count rates for collection times within a single second per grain or particle.
 Data obtained from the shale matrix or clay is not collected and hence large areas can be covered rapidly.
 Spectra are obtained, then element peaks are identified, and finally quantitative weight percentages are used to correlate the compounds.

-Automated software organizes data against libraries that were specifically produced for compounds of interest at the rapid collection rates.
+Automated software organizes data against libraries that were specifically produced for compounds of interest at rapid collection rates.
 In addition, the software produces data regarding particle shape, size, and area fraction, which reveals the distribution of the grains or particles of interest in the shale matrix.
 Since elements differ by location and drill core depth, miners use this data to determine the optimal drilling sites.

 Analytical Methods and Results

-Optical images of polished and epoxy-mounted shale revealed the presence of grains in different color, sizes, and luster, all of which denote metallic differences.
+Optical images of polished and epoxy-mounted shale revealed the presence of grains in different colors, sizes, and luster, all of which denote metallic differences.
 However, this could not be validated by optical analysis alone.
 To study the section in a Tungsten Variable Pressure (WVP) SEM, an Octane Super SDD was used which displayed fast collection rates with high quality (Figure 2).
-Figure 3 shows copper and sulfur peaks in spectrum at 1.2 M cps and 0.1 sec collection time.
+Figure 3 shows copper and sulfur peaks in the spectrum at 1.2 M cps and 0.1 sec collection time.

 Figure 2.
 Individual examples of a single field of view, 1.35 X 1.055 m with particles as small as 1.2 x 1.2µm shows the metallic particles colored according to their key (right).
 Darker particles, which are lower atomic number non-metallics are not of interest for this analysis and remain unclassified (blue).